Goldenvikingsunset/PreventIdle/Root/docs/README.md

 Typing Test
-A typing test application using the PyQt5 library.
+This is a simple typing test application built using PyQt5.
+It allows users to select a pre-defined text or enter a custom text and measures their typing speed and accuracy.

 Features
-Select from 3 pre-defined test strings or enter a custom text.
+Select a pre-defined text or enter a custom text Displays the selected text for the user to type
-Start and stop the test.
+Start and stop the test
-Calculate total time taken, speed, accuracy, words per minute and score.
+Displays the elapsed time in seconds
-Leaderboard list widget to store the scores.
+Calculates the user's typing speed and accuracy Leaderboard to view the previous scores
-Instructions
-Select the text you want to use for the test from the combo box.
+How to use
+Clone or download the repository
+Install PyQt5
+Run the script
+Select a pre-defined text or enter a custom text
-Click the 'Start' button to start the test.
+Click the start button to begin the test
-Type the text as quickly and accurately as you can.
+Type the text as fast and accurately as possible
-Click the 'Stop' button to stop the test.
+Click the stop button to end the test
-Enter your name to add your score to the leaderboard.
-Notes
+The results will be displayed on the console Requirements
+PyQt5
+Note
-The test will automatically stop after 60 seconds.
+The test lasts for 60 seconds
-The score is calculated based on speed, accuracy and words per minute.
-The leaderboard stores the highest scores.
+The leaderboard is not saved after the application is closed.
+Contributions
+Feel free to fork the repository and submit a pull request for any new features or improvements.